edamame-maru/rust-quad/README.md

 ```
 ## Installation
 ### Installing the Rust toolchain
 If you already have rust installed on your system, you can skip to ```Getting the source code```.
-To check if Rust is installed, on type:
+To check if Rust is installed on your system, type:
 ```
 rustup --version
 ```